nhdchicken/nhd-colab/README.md

 echo "Great Success!"
 ```

+The next code cell should be used to initialize any of the sub module (a.k.a. components)

-This script is responsible for initializing any required git sub-modules,
+The ``colab`` is responsible for initializing any required git sub-modules,
-apply patches to the code and final perform installation.
+apply patches to the code and finally perform installation.
+This is the topic
+of the next section.

-### Configure The Sub-Modules
+### Configuring Sub-Modules (Components)

 The submodules are listed in [.gitmodules](.gitmodules).
 Those are cloned
 automatically when cloning the nhd-colab repos.